 \section{Abstract}

-We show, that the non-abelian quantum statistics can be studied using certain topological invariants, which are the homology groups of configuration spaces.
+We show that non-abelian quantum statistics can be studied using certain topological invariants which are the homology groups of configuration spaces.
 In particular, we formulate a general framework for describing quantum statistics of particles constrained to move in a topological space $X$.
-The framework involves the study of flat complex vector bundles over the configuration space of $X$, which can be achieved by determining its homology groups.
+The framework involves a study of isomorphism classes of flat complex vector bundles over the configuration space of $X$ which can be achieved by determining its homology groups.
 We apply this methodology for configuration spaces of graphs.
-As a conclusion, we provide families of graphs, which are good candidates for studying simple effective models of anyon dynamics as well as models of non-abelian anyons on networks that are used in quantum computing.
+As a conclusion, we provide families of graphs which are good candidates for studying simple effective models of anyon dynamics as well as models of non-abelian anyons on networks that are used in quantum computing.
 These conclusions are based on our solution of the so-called universal presentation problem for homology groups of graph configuration spaces for certain families of graphs.